UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_gui.md

 # File transfer to/from Transit using a graphical tool

-!!! warning "This approach does not work"
+!!! warning "One can only download files from Transit"

-    This approach does not work.
+    One cannot upload local files directly to Transit.

-    It is only present for completeness.
+    One can, however, download files from Transit to a local computer.

-Data transfer to/from Transit using a graphical tool is one of the ways to transfer files to/from Transit
+Downloading transfer from Transit using a graphical tool is one of the ways to download files from Transit

 ???- question "What are the other ways?"

-    Other ways to transfer data to/from Transit are described [here](transfer_transit.md)
+    Other ways to download data from Transit are described [here](transfer_transit.md)

-Here, we show how to transfer files using a graphical tool called FileZilla.
+Here, we show how to download files using a graphical tool called FileZilla.

 ![](./img/filezilla_login_to_transit_480_x_270.png)